-wa ocess for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating iver applicants for their need for the level of care under the waiver.
-If the reevaluation process differs from the aluation process, describe the differences: an received for the second sec ne same Level of Care criteria as specified in "B6d" is applied for both HCBS Waiver and ICF/IID initial evaluations of reevaluations.
-For annual and periodic reevaluations to confirm diagnosis and functional eligibility, the person ceiving waiver services or their provider obtains and submits psychological and intelligence testing, and adaptive aluations to DDS for a determination of eligibility by the DDS Psychological Team.
-For the initial evaluation, a member of the DDS Intake and Referral staff works with each Waiver applicant or their legal ardian to fill out the individual's CES application packet including the HCBS Services Choice Form.
-When the plication packet is completed, the Intake and Referral staff member submits the individual's application to the DDS cannot review for the psychological and functional assessments for eligibility.
-The team reviews the documentation to the termine whether the instruments-used in the evaluation process were appropriate according to the age, mental, edical and physical condition of the beneficiary.
-If the team determines the instruments are acceptable, they verify the electron of onset and the corresponding functional deficit and make a determination of eligibility based on the psychological sessment and functional assessment.
-This team may require additional evaluations as needed to support the sessments.
-The beneficiary disagrees with an eligibility determination, they may appeal to the Assistant Director for CES Waiver for administrative review of the findings or directly to the DHS Office of Appeals and Hearing, in accordance with tekansas Code Annotated §25-15-201 et seq.
-DS reserves the right to require an evaluation of adaptive functional deficits at any time. coı evaluation Schedule.
-Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are inducted no less frequently than annually according to the following schedule (select one): Every three months Every six months Every twelve months C Other schedule Specify the other schedule: control of Individuals Who Perform Reevaluations.
-Specify the qualifications of individuals who perform evaluations (select one): C The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations. • The qualifications are different.
-Specify the qualifications: DDS staff who review this annual documentation will meet ODDP qualifications or have their reviews signed by a i.
-Procedures to Ensure Timely Reevaluations.
-Per 42 CFR §441.303(c)(4), specify the procedures that the state employs to ensure timely reevaluations of level of care (specify):
+f.
+Process for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
+If the reevaluation process differs from the evaluation process, describe the differences:

+The same Level of Care criteria as specified in "B6d" is applied for both HCBS Waiver and ICF/IID initial evaluations and reevaluations.
+For annual and periodic reevaluations to confirm diagnosis and functional eligibility, the person receiving waiver services or their provider obtains and submits psychological and intelligence testing, and adaptive evaluations to DDS for a determination of eligibility by the DDS Psychological Team.

+For the initial evaluation, a member of the DDS Intake and Referral staff works with each Waiver applicant or their legal guardian to fill out the individual's CES application packet including the HCBS Services Choice Form.
+When the application packet is completed, the Intake and Referral staff member submits the individual's application to the DDS Team to review for the psychological and functional assessments for eligibility.
+The team reviews the documentation to determine whether the instruments-used in the evaluation process were appropriate according to the age, mental, medical and physical condition of the beneficiary.
+If the team determines the instruments are acceptable, they verify the age of onset and the corresponding functional deficit and make a determination of eligibility based on the psychological assessment and functional assessment.
+This team may require additional evaluations as needed to support the assessments.

+If a beneficiary disagrees with an eligibility determination, they may appeal to the Assistant Director for CES Waiver for an administrative review of the findings or directly to the DHS Office of Appeals and Hearing, in accordance with Arkansas Code Annotated §25-15-201 et seq.

+DDS reserves the right to require an evaluation of adaptive functional deficits at any time.

+g.
+Reevaluation Schedule.
+Per 42 CFR §441.303(c)(4), reevaluations of the level of care required by a participant are conducted no less frequently than annually according to the following schedule (select one):

+Every three months

+Every six months

+Every twelve months

+Other schedule

+reevaluations (select one):

+Specify the other schedule:

+.
+Quali fications of Individuals Who Perform Reevaluations.
+Specify the qualifications of individuals who perform

+The qualifications of individuals who perform reevaluations are the same as individuals who perform initial evaluations.

+The qualifications are different.

+Specify the qualifications: